 The other popular waterfalls are the magnificent Trummelbach Waterfalls which are located in the Black Monk mountain.
 To reach Trummelbach Waterfalls from Lauterbrunnen one has to take a 7-minute ride on yellow post bus from Lauterbrunnen towards Stechelberg.

 The water in the Trummelbach Waterfalls is combined might of 10 glacier falls.
 The amount of water that cascades depend upon the time of the year. check details here.
 The falls is in its full glory mostly during the summer when it cascades with up to 20,000 liters of water per second.

 The falls can be reached by the tunnel lift which is open only during the summer.
 There are numerous platforms, tunnels, bridges that make for several vantage points to behold and experience the might of the roaring Trummelbach Waterfalls.

 Wengen is a charming car-free village some 15 minutes train ride from Lauterbrunnen main station.
 The train from Lauterbrunnen to Wengen continues further up the mountain to Kleine Scheidegg and Jungfraujoch.
 Wengen can also be reached by train from Grindelwald via Kleine Scheidegg or via Mannlichen by gondolas.

-Alternatively, you hike from Lauterbrunnen to Wengen enjoying the magnificent views of the Lauterbrunnen Valley, Staubach falls and the pretty village of Lauterbrunnen.
+Alternatively, you hike from Lauterbrunnen to Wengen enjoying the magnificent views of the Lauterbrunnen Valley, Staubbach Falls and the pretty village of Lauterbrunnen.